-We provide dormitory for our factory works, as well as Wi-Fi, daily necessities for free.
-We also replace and repair airconditioners in a timely manner and gradually improve living condition at dormitory.
+We provide dormitory for our factory workers, as well as Wi-Fi, daily necessities for free.
+We also replace and repair air conditioners in a timely manner and gradually improve living condition at dormitory.
+Moreover, we also provide free meals for our staff.

 Our staff canteen provides employees with balanced diet with the combination of both meat and vegetables, and healthy and safe dining environment.
 Employees involved in food making receive annual body check and are required to wear chef hats, masks, plastic shoes and other safety gear.
 We are obliged by local law to obtain Food Service Permit (《食品衛生許可證》).

 Administration and Diet Committee oversees the operation of staff canteen and suppliers providing food ingredients to our staff canteen, in order to ensure that the supplies meet national hygiene standard.
 The committee regularly distributes survey form for satisfaction with staff canteen and follows up with improvement and tracking of opinions.